Steel: Properties

 As the rate of cooling is increased the carbon will have less time to migrate to form carbide at the grain boundaries but will have increasingly large amounts of pearlite of a finer and finer structure within the grains; hence the carbide is more widely dispersed and acts to prevent slip of defects within those grains, resulting in hardening of the steel.
 At the very high cooling rates produced by quenching, the carbon has no time to migrate but is locked within the face-centred austenite and forms martensite.
 Martensite is a highly strained and stressed, supersaturated form of carbon and iron and is exceedingly hard but brittle.
 Depending on the carbon content, the martensitic phase takes different forms.
 Below 0.2% carbon, it takes on a ferrite BCC crystal form, but at higher carbon content it takes a body-centred tetragonal (BCT) structure.
-There is no thermal activation energy for the transformation from austenite to martensite.
-There is no compositional change so the atoms generally retain their same neighbors.
+There is no thermal activation energy barrier which prevents transformation from austenite to martensite.
+There is no compositional change, so the atoms generally retain their same neighbours.

 Martensite has a lower density (it expands during the cooling) than does austenite, so that the transformation between them results in a change of volume.
 In this case, expansion occurs.
 Internal stresses from this expansion generally take the form of compression on the crystals of martensite and tension on the remaining ferrite, with a fair amount of shear on both constituents.
 If quenching is done improperly, the internal stresses can cause a part to shatter as it cools.
 At the very least, they cause internal work hardening and other microscopic imperfections.
 It is common for quench cracks to form when steel is water quenched, although they may not always be visible.

 Heat treatment

-There are many types of heat treating processes available to steel.
-The most common are annealing, quenching, and tempering.
+There are many types of heat treating processes available to steel, such as annealing, quenching, and tempering.

 Annealing is the process of heating the steel to a sufficiently high temperature to relieve local internal stresses.
 It does not create a general softening of the product but only locally relieves strains and stresses locked up within the material.
 Annealing goes through three phases: recovery, recrystallization, and grain growth.
 The temperature required to anneal a particular steel depends on the type of annealing to be achieved and the alloying constituents.

 Quenching involves heating the steel to create the austenite phase then quenching it in water or oil.
 This rapid cooling results in a hard but brittle martensitic structure.
 The steel is then tempered, which is just a specialized type of annealing, to reduce brittleness.
-In this application the annealing (tempering) process transforms some of the martensite into cementite, or spheroidite and hence it reduces the internal stresses and defects.
+In this application the annealing (tempering) process transforms some of the martensite into cementite, or spheroidite, and hence it reduces the internal stresses and defects.
 The result is a more ductile and fracture-resistant steel.